 GISTEMP does both of those things.
 (When climate alarmists show only GISTEMP to "prove" their points, the're cherry-picking the temperature index which shows what they want to show.)

 The differences between the various temperature indexes prove that we really don't know what the global temperature record looks like.

 In fact, the uncertainty is even worse than you'd guess from that comparison, because those temperature indices are mostly based on the same measurement data, which has a lot of problems.

 The Earth's average temperature is remarkably stable.
-The temperature differences we're talking about are tiny.
-The “big”
+The temperature differences we're talking about are tiny:

 fractions of a degree, temperature changes which are dwarfed by diurnal and seasonal changes.
 Thus far there's scant

 evidence that the small changes in globally averaged temperature caused by anthropogenic GHG emissions are harmful.